Headsouthgm/winter-project/README.md

 ### Week 2: Research & Requirements Gathering
 **Objectives:**
-- Learn how to build my own LLM and get what is needed
+- Learn how to build my own LLM and get what is needed (dataset)
 - Decide the scope of the question like what is the purpose of this LLM
 - Use chatbot available now for reference